Mjz86/c_colon/mcc.md

 not having anything fancy at all.

-- synth( the implicit is default on static definitions): only static definitions can have synth qualification , after the compile , the synth engine also spits out an info dump on every explicit (not implicit) synth it made  , explicit synth puts more effort to synthesize the best it can , while implicit synth involves less trial and is more conservative if the heuristics show its not looking good. synth analyzes the function body and does the purity qualification automatically , however its purity is easily breakable if the developer just  does a single wrong thing.
+- synth( the implicit is default on static definitions): only static definitions can have synth qualification , the synth qualification either is ill-formed or transformed into the appropriate qualification on the abi hash, after the compile , the synth engine also spits out an info dump on every explicit (not implicit) synth it made  , explicit synth puts more effort to synthesize the best it can , if the step limit is exceed the program is ill-formed, while implicit synth involves less trial and is more conservative if the heuristics show its not looking good. synth analyzes the function body and does the purity qualification automatically , however its purity is easily breakable if the developer just  does a single wrong thing, the explicit synth is more appropriate for formal proof engines or similar things, there can be a compiler flag to also info dump on implicit synth and that hits at missed static optimizations opertonities.

 - `effectless`: